ABridoux/scout/README.md

 <br>

 ## Contributing
 Scout is open-source and under a [MIT license](License).
-If you want to make a change or to add a new feature, please [open a Pull Request](https://github.com/ABridoux/scout/pull/new).
+If you want to make a change or to add a new feature, please [open an issue](https://github.com/ABridoux/scout/issues) or [a pull request](https://github.com/ABridoux/scout/pull/new).
 You can learn more about contributing on this [wiki page](https://github.com/ABridoux/scout/wiki/%5B81%5D-Contributing).
 Also, feel free to [report a bug, an error or even a typo](https://github.com/ABridoux/scout/issues).